Maryam-Razmjouei/Parallel-SVM-RFE/README.md

 # Parallel-SVM-RFE
+I implemented a Parallel version of the multiple SVM-RFE(as a part of my Thesis.
+I used the R implementation of this algorithm by Johncolby (http://github.com/johncolby/SVM-RFE).
-A Parallel implementation of the multiple SVM-RFE(http://github.com/johncolby/SVM-RFE) just " demo.R" has been changed.
+Just " demo.R" has been changed.

 #mpi installation
 http://www.stats.uwo.ca/faculty/yu/Rmpi/